 4.8 In the event that it is found that the Charity has knowingly misused funds, including but not limited to being involved in fraudulent activities and money laundering, Twio and the Twio Foundation have the right to pursue legal action for any losses incurred including but not limited to recovery of donor funds, claims for reputational damage and any consequential or indirect losses.

 5.1 All intellectual property rights in the Twio Services and any material (including text, photographs and other images, trademarks and logos) contained in the Twio Services are either owned by Twio or have been licensed to Twio by the rights owner(s) for use as part of providing the Twio Services.
 Nothing in this agreement shall operate as an assignment of any such intellectual property rights.

-5.2 The Charity hereby grants to Twio, its affiliates and its partners a non-exclusive, worldwide and royalty-free licence to use its name, logo and any other content supplied to Twio in connection with the performance and promotion of the Twio Services.
+5.2 The Charity hereby grants to Twio and the Twio Foundation, its affiliates and its partners a non-exclusive, worldwide and royalty-free licence to use its name, logo and any other content supplied to Twio and the Twio Foundation in connection with the performance and promotion of the Twio Services.